ruchimk/rules-tool/README.md

 ### Getting all the Rules in an App

-This app makes use of Auth0's [management API](https://auth0.com/docs/api/management/v2/) to get all apps within an account and all the rules within them
+This app makes use of Auth0's [management API](https://auth0.com/docs/api/management/v2/) to get all apps within an account and all the rules within them.

-To get all clients we make use of async await to call paginate a list of all apps:
+To get all clients we make use of JavaScript's async/await feature to call `getClients` endpoint from the Management API to paginate a list of all apps (and do a similar call for getRules, not shown. *To see complete logic of how we were able to retrieve all your clients and rules within them, please see `listRulesRouter.js` file.*):
 ```javascript
 //Recursive function to iterate through all the clients by calling getClientsPage
 async function getClients(management, pagination) {